Francisco Mendes: Early career

-Mendes was born on 7 February 1939 in Enxude, Guinea-Bissau.
+Mendes was born on February 7, 1939 in Enxude, Guinea-Bissau.
 In the early 1960s, the African Party for the Independence of Guinea and Cape Verde (PAIGC) launched an armed struggle against Portuguese imperialism which would last more than a decade.
 Mendes was one of the few Guinea-Bissau students in secondary education when he abandoned school to join the PAIGC.
 He rose through the ranks in the 1960s, becoming a political commissar of the Bafatá area in 1962.
 In the years 1963–1964 he held the same function on the Northern Front.
 He entered the Political Bureau in 1964 and he became a member of PAIGC's Council of War in 1965.
 In 1967 he was appointed delegate of the Council for the Northern Front.

 Prime minister

 After negotiations between Portugal and PAIGC in early 1974, Portugal granted independence to Guinea-Bissau despite PAIGC having declared unilateral independence nearly a year prior.
 The PAIGC-led government was headed by Luís Cabral, half-brother of the PAIGC co-founder Amílcar Cabral whose assassination in Conakry on January 20, 1973, remains a mystery.
-Francisco Mendes was elected the country's first Prime Minister as Comissário Principal and in this role in the newly UN-member, Francisco Mendes was responsible for a series of socialism-inspired development programs, and a four-year drive toward national reconciliation.
+Francisco Mendes was elected the country's first Prime Minister as Comissário Principal, and in this role was responsible for a series of socialism-inspired development programs and a four-year drive toward national reconciliation.
 Mendes' signature graced the first four banknotes (10, 50, 100 and 500 peso) issued in 1976 in Guinea-Bissau.

 Although the causes behind his death on July 7, 1978, are still disputed, it is mostly accepted that PAIGC was involved in it.
 A widely accepted theory – though unverifiable as of 2006 – is that dissent among PAIGC leadership may have led to his assassination.